All posts by Megan Thompson

 7. Share your language arts mini spark recording page with your teacher/EY coordinator

-2 – Remember what you learned about square breathing the next time you feel stressed or upset.
+5. Remember what you learned about square breathing the next time you feel stressed or upset.
 Share this technique with a friend or family member.
+Write down the name of the person you talked to about square breathing.

 Website for Parents